Welcome to the world of travel rewards!

 - Don’t read the fine print on credit products.

-- Have obtained after many years enough points to collect a travel reward; however, when you try to book the reward yourself, with much frustration, you discover that the dates you want are not available or that the associated taxes are greater than commercially available alternatives.
+- Have obtained after many years enough points to collect a travel reward; however, when you try to book the reward yourself, with much frustration, you discover that the dates you want are not available or that the associated taxes are greater than just buying a ticket.

 - Have lots of “precious” points that you have not used and which get devalued as time goes on.